Logenda/github-ssh-generator/README.md

 # github-ssh-generator
-SSH generator script to quickly setup an account on a new machine
+SSH generator script to quickly setup an account on a new linux machine

 ## To run the script
 ```